FlipFlaptheTraitor/readmegen/README.md

   ## Features

 This program uses Node to run the javascript it features the npm inquirer which allows a users to interact with node and the command line.
-It also features axios which allows a user to connect their GitHub user info directly to the project.

   ## Contributing